AshkanRashvand/Sleep-Stage-Classification/README.md

 - CNNTransformer
 - CNNLSTM
-- Multi-Scale CNN-based Representation Learning
+- 2-Scale Convolutional Transformer(2-SCTNet)
-- Feature-Enhanced Multi-Scale Convolutional Transformer (FEMSCTNet)
+- 3-Scale Convolutional Transformer(3-SCTNet)

 The goal was to improve the accuracy and efficiency of sleep stage classification.
-This project uses the Sleep-EDF20 dataset, which contains polysomnographic (PSG) files and hypnograms stored in the `Data` folder.
+This project uses the Sleep-EDF20 dataset, which contains polysomnographic (PSG) files and hypnograms.

 ## Features
-- Preprocessing of EEG signal for model input.
+- Preprocessing of EEG data for model input.
 - Implementation of four different deep models.
 - Evaluation metrics: Accuracy, F1 Score, and Loss.
 - Classification report for detailed performance analysis.